EthLeigh/dont-starve-neuro/README.md

 - Freezing start: "Your character is freezing."
 - Freezing stop: "Your character has stopped freezing."

-## Planned Context Messages
+## Automatic Actions

-- Enemy attacking: "You are being attacked by an `ENEMY_NAME`."
+- Eat food when starving
-- Nearby hostile/strong enemy (reconsider?): "There is a dangerous/hostile `ENEMY_NAME` close to you."
+- Run away when attacked